divs-lab/s68_EduSound/README.md

 Additionally, working on this project will allow us to develop a range of skills, from hardware integration and audio tech to full-stack app development.
 We'll also gain insights into product design, user experience, and the complexities of combining both hardware and software in a consumer product.

-302/5000 words
-How did you like this assignment?